DPDK/dpdk/doc/guides/prog_guide/ip_fragment_reassembly_lib.rst

 Each IP packet is uniquely identified by triple <Source IP address>, <Destination IP address>, <ID>.

-Note that all update/lookup operations on Fragmen Table are not thread safe.
+Note that all update/lookup operations on Fragment Table are not thread safe.
-So if different execution contexts (threads/processes) will access the same table simultaneously, then some exernal syncing mechanism have to be provided.
+So if different execution contexts (threads/processes) will access the same table simultaneously, then some external syncing mechanism have to be provided.

 Each table entry can hold information about packets consisting of up to RTE_LIBRTE_IP_FRAG_MAX (by default: 4) fragments.